Home > Backup and Recovery Blog > Microsoft 365 Backup Solutions and Tools in 2023

 • The explorers for viewing the backup data are not integrated with the main Veeam Backup for Office 365 interface and run as a separate application (which can slow down recovery slightly).

-• The search options are a little limited.
+• The data search options are limited.

-Our Opinion on Veeam’s Backup for Microsoft Office 365
+My personal opinion on Veeam’s Backup for Microsoft Office 365

 commvault backup solution landing page